Layover in Munich? See the Rathaus-Glockenspiel & Marienplatz Easy Guide

 Keep in mind:

-• Be sure to look up at the top of the clock tower to see the golden bird, which chirps three times at the end of each performance.
+- Look up at the top of the tower to spot the golden rooster, which crows three times at the end of each performance.

 Also check out our epic trip across three charming countries at "Switzerland, France, and Germany: A Tri-Country Adventure in the Heart of Europe".